Red Hen Publications

 One of the members of one of my lists reminded us all that Dumbledore tells us in CoS that it is the Heads of House who are responsible for any punishments carried out upon their students.
 If Dumbledore was the Head of Gryffindor House back in 1943 (which I don’t believe), he doesn’t seem to have been able to keep Hagrid from being expelled.
 Either feelings were running far too high at the time to dissuade the Powers That Be, or perhaps I am not talking through my hat when I keep insisting that Albus certainly doesn’t act like any other Gryffindor we’ve met.

-For that matter, all of the information regarding Albus which we had dumped upon us over the course of DHs suggests that Albus was probably never the Head of any House.
+For that matter, considering all of the information regarding Albus which we had dumped upon us over the course of DHs suggests that Albus was probably never the Head of any House, either.
 Albus is highly reluctant about taking responsibility for other people’s welfare.
 He’d tried that once and it didn’t end well.
 He never wanted to do that again, although as long as he insisted on maintaining his “smartest person in the room” reputation he got shamed, or pushed into the situation more than once.
-And if he had ever been a Head of House, Hermione would not be invoking sources like; “they say” about which one he had been in.
+But if he had ever been a Head of House, Hermione would not be invoking sources like; “they say” about which one he had been in.
 Everyone would simply know.

-What is more, we’ve got very good reason to believe that this was not the first time that Dumbledore had weighed in over the welfare of young Rubeus Hagrid, whether he was the boy’s Head of House or not.
-Or at least to have made a few helpful suggestions regarding the boy.
-Indeed, I suspect that Dumbledore had already taken considerable responsibility for Hagrid’s welfare (well, considerable by Albus’s reckoning at least).
+What is more, as I say, we’ve got very good reason to believe that this was not the first time that Dumbledore had weighed in regarding the welfare of young Rubeus Hagrid.
+Whether he was the boy’s Head of House or not.
+Or at least to have gone so far as to have made a few helpful suggestions regarding the boy.

-Which I think may have contributed mightily in painting that target on Hagrid’s back in the first place.
+Which actions I think may have contributed mightily in painting that target on Hagrid’s back in the first place.

 We have never heard Hagrid mention any relatives apart from his dead father and his absent mother (and, nowadays, his younger half-brother).
 But he sure talks about Dumbledore a lot.
 And his gratitude to Dumbledore sounds like it could well be based on something more than Dumbledore’s simply having found him a job inside the wizarding world after he was expelled from school.

 And, given Hagrid’s tendency to tell all of the world his business, Dumbledore’s “patronage” of Hagrid was probably already widely known throughout the school by the following year.
-So widely known that it even raises the possibility that to get Hagrid expelled may have been an intentional dig at Albus Dumbledore.
+So widely known that it even raises the possibility that getting Hagrid expelled may have been an intentional dig at Albus Dumbledore.

 By another boy who was also an orphan, and consigned to Muggle hell over the summer break.
 A boy at whom Dumbledore had taken one look, and distanced himself.

 Could Riddle have simply been jealous of Hagrid?
-By Riddle’s 5th year he must have known the weight of influence that Albus Dumbledore’s name carried in the wizarding world.
+By Riddle’s 5th year he must have been aware the weight of influence that Albus Dumbledore’s name carried in the wizarding world.
 Even before the Grindelwald business.
-Is that why Hagrid’s prospects within the ww were summarily demolished within a year of his having been taken under Albus’s patronage and shown his favor?
+Indeed, this was during the period that the wizarding world was clamoring for Albus to come and settle their Grindelwald problem for them.

 Again, Echo answers us nothing.